afendillo/PlotsConfigurations/Configurations/My_Config/MyConfig_VBS/README.md

 If you find .jid files it means that the corresponding jobs failed, check the .err and .out files to understand the reason of the failure.

-If a job takes too long / fails, one can kill it and resubmit manually, e.g.:
-'''
-   sed -i "s/espresso/microcentury/g" espresso $CMSSW_DIRECTORY/jobs/mkShapes__VBS_SS_test/......
-'''
 If several jobs failed and you want to resubmit them all at once you can do:

     cd $CMSSW_DIRECTORY/jobs/mkShapes__VBS_SS_test